jeff231li/pseudo-hard-sphere-solvation-scripts/simulation/README.md

 ```

 ## Simulation video
-Below is short video of the MD simulations for $z=0$ Angstrom.
+Below is video of the MD simulations for $z=0$ Angstrom.

 <video width="840" height="997" controls>
   <source src="z_initial/movie.mpg" type="video/mpg">
 </video>

-Below is short video of the MD simulations for $z=15$ Angstrom.
+Below is video of the MD simulations for $z=15$ Angstrom.